 Ornamental peppers are truly beautiful – from the onyx-like Black Pearl to the colorful Bolivian Rainbow.
 But are the fruits of these plants more than just window dressing?
 Can you eat ornamental peppers, or are they just for show.
 The good news: ornamental peppers are safe to eat.
-But there’s a little bit of a catch.
+But there’s a catch.

 Cooking with ornamental peppers – prepare for heat